Henry Ruffner: Family life and slaveholdings

 Ruffner married twice.
-On March 30, 1819, Ruffner married Sarah M. Lyle in Rockbridge County (of which Lexington remains the county seat).
-They had children: Julia, William (1824-1928), Anne and David.
-After Sarah's death, Ruffer married Laura Jane Kirby in November 1849 in Hamilton Ohio, but their only child died as an infant.
+On March 30, 1819, he married Sarah M. Lyle in Rockbridge County, Virginia.
+Their children included Julia, William (1824–1928), Anne, and David.
+Following Sarah’s death, Ruffner married Laura Jane Kirby in November 1849 in Hamilton, Ohio; their only child died in infancy.

-Rev. Ruffner owned 4 slaves in the 1820 federal census, 6 slaves in the 1830 federal census, and 4 slaves in the 1840 federal census.
-He may have freed his slaves after his 1847 publications discussed below, but is missing from the 1850 census as digitized, though entries include merchant Lewis Ruffner in Louisville, Kentucky, as well as various relative Ruffners in Kanawha County.
-In particular, his brother Lewis and uncle Joseph Ruffner were major slaveholders, owning 47 and 25 slaves respectively in Kanawha County in 1850.
-Other slaveholding Kanawha Ruffners in 1850 included: Charles Ruffner with 8 slaves, James Ruffner with 12 slaves, Augustus Ruffner with 5 slaves, Joel Ruffner with 8 slaves, and Isaac Ruffner with 3 slaves.
-In the 1860 federal census, the 70 year old reverend and his 32 year old wife Laura J Ruffner were living with James and Eliza Gaines' family at the Kanawha salines, at which time Ruffner owned $13,000 of real estate and $3,000 in personal property (which technically could include slaves, although he is absent from the corresponding slave schedules, and the listed head-of-household Gaines had no real nor personal property).
-Evidence that he did own slaves at least through 1861 is given in Henry's last will, written November 8, 1861.
-In it he bequeaths to his wife Laura Jane, "the possession, use and benefit of my servant woman Martha and her five children during the term of her [Laura Jane's] natural life if she dies unmarried, but if she marry again then Martha and her children revert to my estate, but in no event are those servants to be moved out of the county of Kanawha without the consent of my executor."
+According to federal census records, Ruffner owned four enslaved people in 1820, six in 1830, and four in 1840.
+He may have emancipated those enslaved following his 1847 publications on slavery, although he does not appear in the digitized 1850 census.
+That census lists his brother Lewis Ruffner and his uncle Joseph Ruffner as major slaveholders in Kanawha County, owning 47 and 25 enslaved people respectively.
+Other Ruffner relatives listed as slaveholders in 1850 included Charles Ruffner (8), James Ruffner (12), Augustus Ruffner (5), Joel Ruffner (8), and Isaac Ruffner (3).

+In the 1860 census, the 70-year-old Ruffner and his 32-year-old wife Laura J. Ruffner were residing with the family of James and Eliza Gaines at the Kanawha Salines.
+At that time, Ruffner owned $13,000 in real estate and $3,000 in personal property.
+Although he does not appear in the corresponding slave schedules, evidence indicates that he retained ownership of enslaved people through at least 1861.
+In his final will, dated November 8, 1861, Ruffner bequeathed to his wife “the possession, use and benefit of my servant woman Martha and her five children” for the duration of her natural life, subject to specific conditions, including a prohibition on removing them from Kanawha County without the executor’s consent.